Surviving Colic in Newborns

 Colic.
 Rarely have five letters elicited such torture.
 There are millions of parents with PTSD from having had a child with colic.
 Many a parent with a colicky child has questioned the existence of God and his benevolence when “blessed” with a colicky child.

-Few things as a parent and as a pediatrician are as frustrating as colic.
-Let’s be honest, colic has no known cause and no known cure.
-It has been around forever and there is no end in sight.
+As a parent and a pediatrician, few things are as frustrating as colic.
+Let’s be honest; colic has no known cause and no known cure.
+It has been around forever, and there is no end in sight.
 There is no vaccine or medication for colic on the horizon to offer hope for prevention or a cure.

 Colic attacks us at our core.
 It can make parents feel inadequate, isolated, depressed, angry, and guilty in a vicious spiral.
 The stress of colic can spill over and erode our sense of self and our relationships with others.
 Colic is painful.

 This article sounds encouraging, right?
 A bright light in a dark room?
 There can be hope, and there can be a happy ending.
 The importance is focusing on the right question.
-For me as a pediatrician, the question is not how do I fix colic, but how can I manage it in a way that when all the dust settles, my sanity and my relationship with my colicky child and the ones I love are intact.
-Colic will come, and it will mercifully go, but its effects on long term bonding are what I think are most crucial.
+For me, as a pediatrician, the question is not how do I fix colic, but how can I manage it in a way that when all the dust settles, my sanity and my relationship with my colicky newborn and the ones I love are intact.
+Colic will come, and it will mercifully go, but its effects on long-term bonding are what I think are most crucial.

 Colic is classically defined by the rule of threes.
-An infant meets the criteria of colic if they cry more than three hours a day, three or more days a week, and this persists more than three weeks.
-A more practical definition is that colic is frequent, prolonged and intense inconsolable crying, in an otherwise healthy infant.
-There is a spectrum of colic with some babies crying more than others.
-Crying is often predictably worse at certain times in the evening; is not relieved by feeding, changing a diaper, or consoling.
+An infant meets the criteria of colic if they cry more than three hours a day, three or more days a week, and this persists for more than three weeks.
+A more practical definition is that colic is frequent, prolonged, and intense inconsolable crying in an otherwise healthy infant.
+There is a spectrum of colic, with some babies crying more than others.
+Crying is often predictably worse at certain times in the evening; it is not relieved by feeding, changing a diaper, or consoling.
 And it is intense.
-Studies have shown that a colicky cry can be twenty-five percent higher pitched than a typical cry.
+Studies have shown that a colicky cry can be twenty-five percent higher-pitched than a typical cry.
 An infant’s face is often red or purple, and their bodies tend to stiffen with tension.
-Crying tends to peak at six weeks, and markedly diminish by three to four months.
+Crying tends to peak at six weeks and markedly diminish by three to four months.
 Luckily, some infants seem to have a few rough weeks, while in others it persists for the entire three to four months.

-As mentioned earlier, no one really knows.
-There are a lot of interesting theories about colic:
+While no one really knows the cause of colic, here are a lot of interesting theories:

-• Immature digestive system resulting in increased gassiness
+• An immature digestive system resulting in increased gasiness

 • Imbalance of healthy gut bacteria